Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 ```
 This selects which Python version runs when you type `python`.

-Again check that your Linux distribution has the requisite Python3 version installed and active.
+Again check that your Linux distribution has the requisite Python3 version installed, and selected in the update-alternatives system.
 ```
 python3 --version
 Python 3.10.12   ✓